cmjio/mac-setting-up/02 - Development Environment/03 - Setting up localhost/02& - Enabling PHP.md

 ## Updating PHP on Mac OS X Mountain Lion

-When you want to install the latest version of PHP, or update to the latest verion, then all you have to do is check out this websie, and follow the instructions there: [http://php-osx.liip.ch/](http://php-osx.liip.ch/)
+When you want to install the latest version of PHP, or update to the latest verion, then all you have to do is check out this website, and follow the instructions there: [http://php-osx.liip.ch/](http://php-osx.liip.ch/)

 Run the following command if you want to install the latest version of PHP 5.3:<br />
 `curl -s http://php-osx.liip.ch/install.sh | bash -s 5.3`